Aditya-Phopale/CFD-Lab/README.md

 ./fluidchen ../example_cases/LidDrivenCavity/LidDrivenCavity.dat
 ```

 This will run the case file and create the output folder `../example_cases/LidDrivenCavity/LidDrivenCavity_Output`, which holds the `.vtk` files of the solution.

 If the input file does not contain a geometry file (added later in the course), fluidchen will run the lid-driven cavity case with the given parameters.

+## Output

+In the terminal window, we also output, `Timestep`, `Time`,`Residual`, and `Pressure Poisson Interpretation`.
+Until convergence, we also output error message.

 ##
 ### No rule to make target '/usr/lib/x86_64-linux-gnu/libdl.so'

 We are investigating an [issue](https://gitlab.lrz.de/tum-i05/public/fluidchen-skeleton/-/issues/3) that appears on specific systems and combinations of dependencies.

+## Results and Interpretation

+After successfully running the simulation and generating the output files as a **VTK** output files we visualize the result in **Paraview**

+![Velocity Field]{}